Updated: Tuesday, December 10, 2024

 How is the rule being communicated and upheld?

 Yes, there are many spaces available for protests and demonstrations on campus.
-As examples, the September 26 and October 11 protests (raising the same ideas as the protests occurring inside the library) occurred outside the library and did not violate the January 19 Statement or other University rules.
+For example, protests that have occurred on the steps of Widener Library were outside the library and did not violate University rules.
 Accordingly, no action was taken with respect to participants in those protests.